mickahell/quantum_lab/README.md

     - Libs : ```qiskit, qiskit[visualization]```
   - `qsharp.sh`
     - Libs : ```qsharp, iqsharp```

-To use one of this, set the right variable at the beginning of the `Dockerfile`

 ### Volume
 The folder `data` is link to the host file and allow to register the modification in the host computer